Gaurang-Pandey/AI-Movie-Insight/README.md

 ## Assumptions

--Users will enter a valid IMDb ID (for example: tt0133093).
+- Users will enter a valid IMDb ID (for example: tt0133093).

--The AI sentiment prediction is based only on the movie plot, not real audience reviews.
+- The AI sentiment prediction is based only on the movie plot, not real audience reviews.

--If the AI or API fails, the app shows a fallback message instead of crashing.
+- If the AI or API fails, the app shows a fallback message instead of crashing.

 ## Testing